parrotgeek1/Cross-Species_Gene_Finder/README.md

 Double-click CSGF.jar to start.
 You will be given instructions.
 Java is required.
 # [Source Code](https://github.com/parrotgeek1/CrossSpeciesGeneFinder)

-# NOTE: As of April 2017, this program does not work at all due to significant changes in NCBI's backend server.
-It will eventually be fixed, but I have no ETA.

 CSGF Batch File Format
 ---